 Industrialized Evil: The controllers have done this so long, they're completely desensitized to it and run a betting pool for fun.
 What's more, they've basically turned ritualistic murder into a factory assembly job.

 Infant Immortality: We see a classroom of Japanese schoolgirls (all age nine) being terrorized by an angry spirit.
 Later, they are seen subduing the ghost with a ritual song.
 We are then told that there were zero fatalities.
 Later, the end implies that they're doomed anyway as is the rest of humanity.

 Irony: Of the dramatic variety.
 We are conditioned to think of the people as sacrifices because they are referred to as such.
 But in actuality, they are the heroes and heroines of their respective stories.
 The irony, then, is that the world is ended by ancient horrors because this time around Humanity managed to score a win against the forces of darkness.
 Is anyone aware of another example where winning every battle costs you the war?

 Jerk Jock: Subverted by Curtis, who is pushed into this role via pheromone manipulation.
 Up to that point, he was shown to be a Lovable Jock, and an intelligent sociology major who never acts like an alpha male douchebag.

 Jump Scare: One happens when the title appears.
 Lessened by the pop music that occurs afterwards.

 Just A Flesh Wound: Several characters are beaten and stabbed yet manage to run and dart around just fine afterwards.

-Just Deserts: The fate of several Organization members during the rampage, most notably an employee tossed into the maw of the giant cobra and Hadley at the teeth of his merman
+Just Desserts: The fate of several Organization members during the rampage, most notably an employee tossed into the maw of the giant cobra and Hadley at the teeth of his merman